All guides

 Hygiene rules to follow

-• Hold container open: when inserting the sample to avoid contaminating the edges or lid
+• Hold the container open: when inserting the sample, to avoid contaminating the edges or lid.

 At-risk individuals: delegate the collection

 Pregnant women and immunocompromised individuals should not collect the sample themselves.
-Ask someone else to do it and ensure they follow the hygiene rules described above.
+Ask someone else to do it and make sure they follow the hygiene rules described above.

 Preparation

-Good preparation prevents common mistakes and ensures a reliable analysis result.
+Good preparation prevents common mistakes and ensures a reliable result.

-• Veterinarian's instructions: re-read the specific instructions given during your last call or visit (quantity, delay, special technique)
+• Veterinarian's instructions: re-read the instructions given during your last call or visit (quantity, timing, special technique).

-• Labeled container: prepare the container in advance with your pet's name and the expected collection date
+• Labeled container: prepare the container in advance with your pet's name and the collection date.

-• Best timing: morning stools are generally freshest and most representative for analysis
+• Best timing: morning stools are generally the freshest and most representative.

 Technique by species

 The method differs slightly between dogs and cats.
-Follow the steps for your specific pet.
+Follow the steps for your pet.

 Collecting from a dog